 U.S. 95 travels southeast along the Oran K. Gragson Freeway through northern reaches of Las Vegas to Summerlin and the Spaghetti Bowl interchange with Interstate 15.
-There I-515 begins and overlays U.S. 93 & 95 (Las Vegas Expressway) east to Downtown Las Vegas and south Interstates 11 and 215 at Henderson.
+There I-515 begins and overlays U.S. 93/95 (Las Vegas Expressway) east to Downtown Las Vegas and south to I-11 and I-215 at Henderson.
 The urban freeway carries six lanes of traffic as it turns south to cross Boulder Highway (historic U.S. 466).

-Reconstruction of the Spaghetti Bowl interchange, where Interstates 15/515 and U.S. 93/95 come together west of Downtown Las Vegas, was completed by August 2000.
+Reconstruction of the Spaghetti Bowl interchange, where I-15/515 and U.S. 93/95 come together west of Downtown Las Vegas, was completed by August 2000.
 The ramp for Martin Luther King, Jr. Boulevard opened in October 1999, followed by the ramp from I-515 north to I-15 south.

 Work at the exchange with Interstate 215 (Bruce Woodbury Beltway) added high speed flyovers between the two freeways at Henderson.
-Work here ran through May 2006.
+Construction here ran through May 2006.